Sandra Liu Huang

-Sandra Liu Huang leads the product team at the Chan Zuckerberg Initiative.
+Sandra Liu Huang is a Taiwanese-American computer scientist.
+She leads the product team at the Chan Zuckerberg Initiative.
 Previously she was the director of product management at Quora, and an early and senior member of the product team at Facebook.

 Biography

 Huang went to high school in Taiwan.
 She pursued her undergraduate education at Stanford University.
 After taking an introductory programming class, she was immediately drawn to computer science, and later became a teaching assistant for introductory computer science classes.